xinhe-lab/lab-wiki/public/orientation/jupyter-setup.md

 ## Install miniconda3 the Python development environment

-We recommend using `miniconda` over `anaconda` and customize your installation as needed.
+We recommend using `miniconda` over `anaconda` and customize your installation as needed after install this minimal version of `conda`.
 To install please follow instructions [on this page](https://docs.conda.io/en/latest/miniconda.html).
+Please go for `miniconda3`.

-After you successfully installed the latest version of `miniconda3`, please follow prompts below to setup a JupyterLab + SoS Suite environment for computing.
+After you successfully installed the latest version of `miniconda3`, please follow prompts below to setup a [JupyterLab + SoS Suite environment](https://doi.org/10.1371/journal.pcbi.1006843) for daily computing.

 ## Jupyter Notebook kernels